Intelligent-CAT-Lab/BugFarm/README.md

 For detailed instructions, see [Bug Generator README](src/bug_generator/README.md).

+We provide synthetic bugs on Zenodo.
+Please download `mutants.zip` from the [BugFarm Zenodo archive](https://doi.org/10.5281/zenodo.13886318).

 ### Create Defect Dataset

 This module creates datasets for training and evaluating bug detection models using various sources: